kvasdopil/food/README.md

 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.
 - Supabase provides recipe data via table queries; types generated in `src/types/supabase.ts`.
 - Authenticated POST to `/api/recipes` upserts recipes from JSON payloads that match the YAML schema.
 Requires a `Bearer` token that matches `EDIT_TOKEN`.
 - POST to `/api/recipes/generate` generates recipe content (ingredients, instructions, image prompts) using Gemini API.
 Does not save to database.
+Always returns the first generated variant (no refinement).
+Requires `EDIT_TOKEN` authentication and `GEMINI_API_KEY` on the server.
+- POST to `/api/recipes/[slug]/refine` evaluates and refines an existing recipe in the database.
+Evaluates the recipe, and if issues are found, generates a refined version and updates it.
 Requires `EDIT_TOKEN` authentication and `GEMINI_API_KEY` on the server.
 - POST to `/api/recipes/[slug]/generate-image` generates and uploads images for existing recipes.
 Requires `EDIT_TOKEN`, `FIREFLY_API_TOKEN`, and `GEMINI_API_KEY` on the server.
 Handles prompt enrichment, Firefly image generation, storage upload, and database update.

 ## Screen Structure & Navigation